 Classifying data enables you to think of protocols to protect them.
 After all, the way you’ll safeguard credit card information will be radically different from how you’ll treat medical records.

 Next, identify the users who need to access this data.
 Assign each a role together with access privileges to the data.
 But it’s not a “set it and forget it” thing – you should have a plan to constantly re-assess these user accounts.

 Once you have access privileges set, you should look into data-centric information security technology.
 Limited protection of data while in transit is also a key consideration here, so implement encryption algorithms like Pretty Good Privacy (PGP).

 The final strategy that will bring your data-centric approach to its maximum is a data governance plan.
 Having the processes in place to control and track data flow is crucial if you want to know where everything is at all times.

 TokenEx and Data-Centric Security

-The TokenEx platform can help form the core of your data-centric security strategy by providing a seamless PCI compliance tool for accepting, storing, and transmitting sensitive data.
-Contact us today, or schedule a demo to learn more.
+The TokenEx platform can help you establish a data-centric security strategy by providing a seamless PCI compliance tool for accepting, storing, and transmitting sensitive data.

 How to Choose

 Make sure you’re asking the right questions by reading this resource.